-I suggest booking a walking tour for the afternoon or next day.
-Get the lowest price on Venice Walking Tours.
+I suggest booking a walking tour for the afternoon or next morning like THIS ONE.
 I felt it was greatly informative and educational if you want to learn about the history of Venice.
-If you’re crazy enough (or wealthy enough) to spend the money for a gondola ride, great.
+If you’re crazy enough (or wealthy enough) to spend the money for a private gondola ride or shared gondola ride, great.
 Otherwise pay like €2 to take a traghetti, which looks like a gondola and it shuttles you across the Grand Canal in 8 different locations in about 5 minutes.
 To take a 40 minute gondola ride, you’re looking at about €80-100.
 Wander the canals and get dinner with a canal view.

 But most of all, as you’ve probably heard many times, just get lost in the streets of Venice.
 Wear your walking shoes and eat and shop your way to the most picturesque bridges and canals you can.
 When your feet get tired, find a church.
 Sit and marvel at the architecture and delight in the cool shade for a bit.
 Hopefully you can catch sunset from the top of a roof somewhere.
 It truly is amazing.

 Grab a last cappuccino and say goodbye to Venice and Italy.
 Fly home from the Venice airport.
 We took a train to Milan and spent one night in Milan, because the flight was cheaper.
 The Duomo di Milano was truly spectacular to see, however, if I had the choice, I would not go to Milan if I was short on time.
 I’d rather have had another day elsewhere.
 But the duomo was quite stunning.

 Hopefully this whirlwind two week Italy itinerary has given you some ideas of how to structure your trip to see the most of Italy as possible and hit some of the better known highlights.
 There are endless, less popular, but certainly as incredible destinations that I can’t wait to visit someday.